Today, I’m going to be sharing with you the integrated strategy combo I apply to get and retain more clients from various platforms.

 Another essential aspect is the constant assessment of threats and opportunities.
 Be open to emerging trends and business tools.

-The fact that you are here, taking a new and exciting approach to coaching means there’s more innovation to come, and keeping an eye on it means staying on top.
+Because you are here, taking a new and exciting approach to coaching means there’s more innovation to come, and keeping an eye on it means staying on top.